 Some triggers are vague, like a scent or a sound.
 Other triggers are more overt, like seeing a specific landmark or recalling a traumatic event.
 What all triggers share, though, is their ability to affect a person—sometimes quickly, sometimes gradually—which, for many, leads them to use or misuse of substances as a response.

 Two Types of Relapse Triggers: Internal and External

 While triggers can come in many different forms, there are two main categories:

 - Internal Triggers – These are triggers that arise from one’s inner life and thoughts.
 Internal triggers may be encountered by recalling traumatic memories or having uncomfortable dreams.
 Because people have limited control over what pops into their head or appears in their dreams, internal triggers can be unavoidable, making them sometimes difficult to deal with.

 - External Triggers – These are triggers that arise from the environment.
-An external trigger can be a particular time of year or holiday, or a place where one bought or used substances.
+External triggers in recovery can take many forms.
+These can include certain times of year or holidays, as well as places where one used to buy or use substances.
 Some external triggers can be avoided to prevent substance misuse or a relapse from occurring as a result.
 Other external triggers are encountered regardless of one’s actions.

 Identifying Triggers as They Arise

 Many internal and external triggers are easily identifiable as they can be clearly connected to one’s substance misuse.
 But there are also triggers that are more difficult to identify because they don’t have a direct connection to substance misuse, but instead result in the use of substances by setting off a subtle chain reaction.
 For example, someone might see substance use imagery on a TV show and later romanticize using.
 Next, they might decide to skip a meeting or therapy session.
 These events can seem unrelated, but each step leads to the next and can snowball, eventually resulting in a relapse.